 The programme defines relationships as a temporary exchange between an NE and an HE - each belonging to a different participating country.
 Such a relationship is meant to be a period of contact and collaboration founded upon mutual interests and benefits.
-An eligible relationship will involve a stay of the NE with the HE for a period of time between one to six months.
+An eligible relationship will involve a stay of the NE with the HE for a period of time between one and six months.
 The total length of stay may be spread over a longer overall period of not more than 12 months.23 This should provide both NE and HE enough flexibility to manage their time and resources.

-HEs and NEs have to be based in two different participating countries.
-NEs are entitled to receive financial assistance for their exchange abroad as long as the distance between their permanent residence address and their HE's address are at least 50 km apart in a straight line.
+HEs and NEs have to be based in two different participating countries, except the "specific rules" governing matches with involvement of Ukrainian citizens (see above).
+NEs are entitled to receive financial assistance for their exchange abroad as long as the distance between their permanent residence address and the HE's address are at least 50 km apart in a straight line.
 Matches that don't meet this criterion will be permitted but will not be paid.
+The 50km criterion will not apply to matches involving Ukrainians that are matched within their host country (rules see section Geographical Criteria)